-In this section, you’ll create a choropleth map of typical home values for US states in August 2020 according to the Zillow Home Value Index, as shown in Figure 8.31.
+In this section, you’ll create a choropleth map of typical home values for US states in August 2020 according to the Zillow Home Value Index, as shown in Figure 7.47.
 The index reflects typical home values (meaning those in the 35th to 65th percentile range, around the median) for single-family residences, condos, and co-ops, and it is smoothed and seasonally adjusted.

 Datawrapper splits the process of creating a map into four steps: select map, add data, visualize, then publish and embed.
 To create your own choropleth map, follow this tutorial.

-Good maps often require cleaning up messy data as described in Chapter 5.
+Good maps often require cleaning up messy data as described in Chapter 4.
 In our spreadsheet we removed all of the columns except two, August 2019 and August 2020, and we also inserted a Percent Change column, which we calculated this way:

 (2020 - 2019) / 2019 * 100.
 Also, we’re fortunate that Datawrapper easily recognizes US state names and abbreviations.

+Do not blindly accept the default map, but it’s a good place to start and explore how factors shape its appearance.
 Let’s review key concepts we first introduced in the Design Choropleth Colors & Intervals section of this chapter.
-The default map shows a continuous green-to-blue color palette, with linear interpolation, which means the home values are distributed in a straight line up the scale.
+The default map shows a sequential green-to-blue color palette, using a continuous gradient ramp, with linear interpolation, which means the home values are distributed in a straight line up the scale.
 These colors and intervals work better for a data story that emphasizes the low and high extremes.